Anubis-programmer/ANUVerzum/documentation/TECHNICAL_DOCUMENTATION.md

 export const trackRouteChange = (path?: string): void;
 ```

-All three are gated by `AnulyticsState.getAnulyticsInstanceExist()` — no data is recorded if `AnulyticsProvider` is not mounted.
+All three are gated by `AnulyticsState.getAnulyticsInstanceExist()` — no event is sent if `AnulyticsProvider` is not mounted.

 <br>
 <hr>